JI1IN/JI1IN/README.md

 # 👋 Hi, I’m @JI1IN

 Welcome to my GitHub profile!
-I'm passionate about the ever-evolving world of **Machine Learning** and enjoy delving into data-driven solutions.
+I'm a junior developer and I am passionate about the world of **Machine Learning** and enjoy delving into data-driven solutions.

 ## Currently Learning